Everything You Need to Know About Parking Your Car in San Francisco

 Paying for Parking

 You can pay parking meters in San Francisco with coins, credit cards, prepaid cards, and even by phone.
 To utilize the pay-by-phone option, download the PayByPhone parking app.
 Enter the location of the meter and pay the requisite amount.
 You can use the app to replenish your parking time before it expires.
-Be advised that there is a fee of $0.45 per transaction for using PayByPhone.
+There is no charge for using the PayByPhone app.
 Not so app savvy?
 You can also call 866-490-7275.

 If you park at a multi-space parking pay station in San Francisco you can get on your journey more quickly, not having to look for monies or return to your vehicle to display a ticket.
 Furthermore, you can remotely extend your time limit from any pay station or via the Pay-by-Phone mobile app, eliminating the need to return to the original parking meter.
 The multi-space parking pay stations replaced single space parking meters to include new configurations that moved from pay-by-space to pay-by-plate technology.
 This technology tie together pay station data with license plate (LPR) technology, mobile enforcement solutions and "Cloud-based" payment methods, such as pay-by-cell.